9am-4:15pm CEST, Thursday 1 July, 2021

 Mitigating the carbon impact of large-scale industrial facilities such as data centres and assessing carbon tax initiatives.
 Identifying the new green technologies which can succeed in business and environmental terms.
 Plus an expert insight into the emerging technologies being adopted by cement producers in response to changing consumer demand and governmental action to tax carbon emissions.

-- Rebecca Lamas, European Investment Bank Chair Team, European University Institute, Florence, Italy
+Rebecca Lamas, European Investment Bank Chair Team, European University Institute, Italy

-- Eric Trusiewicz, Entrepreneur in Residence, Breakthrough Energy Ventures, Madrid, Spain (Invited)
+Eric Trusiewicz, Entrepreneur in Residence, Breakthrough Energy Ventures, Spain (Invited)

 Switching from Emissions to Removals

 How much CO2 do we need to remove over the next decades?
 How can we integrate removals into our economy and create carbon-negative products and value chains?

 Petrissa Ecklenow, Executive Director of the Sustainability in Business Lab, ETH Zurich, Switzerland.